 - External websites linked to from this website or from our social media accounts may not conform fully to CHSW's recommended accessibility standards.
-If you think an external website is not accessible, you may like to contact Fix the Web and let them know.
+I

 - If you would like to establish a link to our website, please ask our permission before you do so.
 If you would like to request a link from our website to your website, please email our web team.